OpenRTX/sa8x8-fw/README.md

 ## Firmware Flashing

 The [rl78flash](https://github.com/msalau/rl78flash) tool by Maksim Salau enables flashing SA8x8 modules through the RL78 serial bootloader.
-The physical [programming interface](https://github.com/msalau/rl78flash/blob/master/hw/rl78s-hw.png) requires a 115200 Baud UART and two Schottky diodes.
+The physical [programming interface](https://github.com/msalau/rl78flash/blob/master/hw/rl78s-hw.png) (mode 1 or mode 3) requires a 115200 Baud UART operating at 3.3V and two Schottky diodes, such as 1N5817.
+The intention is to minimize voltage drop while operating at this logic level, so the exact part is not important.
+Be sure to specify the relevant mode while running `rl78flash`.

     $ rl78flash -i /dev/ttyUSB0 -m 1 -a sa8x8-fw.s37 -v
     rl78flash v0.7.0